This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I still have friends from California who text me out of the blue reminiscing over the “hot breast” chicken sandwich.

-5. Ruebens at Katz’s Deli
+5. Katz’s Ruebens at Katz’s Delicatessen

 The home of “I’ll have what she’s having,” Katz’s is definitely a touristy spot but for good reason.
 The hand-carved hot pastrami sandwich is as good as it gets.